huggingface/huggingface_hub/CONTRIBUTING.md

   **Tensorflow** when applicable;
 * A short, self-contained, code snippet that allows us to reproduce the bug in less than 30s;
-* Provide the *full* traceback if an exception is raised.
+* Provide the *full* traceback if an exception is raised by copying the text from your terminal in the issue description.

 ### Do you want a new feature?

-A world-class feature request addresses the following points:
+A good feature request addresses the following points:

 1. Motivation first:
 * Is it related to a problem/frustration with the library?
 If so, please explain